Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 Martin Van Buren

-He was the eighth President of the United States and became the youngest person ever to become President at that time.
-He studied law in New York, and was admitted to the New York bar in 1802.
+He was the eighth President of the United States and became the youngest president at 54.
+He studied law in New York and was admitted to the New York bar in 1802.

 John Tyler